The Confidence TriadAug 02, 2021

 Instead, what I should have been doing was following a new pattern of thought that I could turn to when my negative thoughts would begin to spiral.
 I needed a list of specific items to focus on when I would get depressed, worry about an outcome, or just feel lousy.

-So, what are those three major areas of focus that we should access when things aren’t going our way?
+What are those three major areas of focus that we should access when things aren’t going our way?

 Love, courage, and levity.